Purple Teaming Providers

 TrustedSec

-Elite offensive security firm founded by a former NSA operator, delivering CREST-accredited penetration testing, red teaming, and adversary simulation to Fortune 500 and government clients.
+Offensive security firm founded by former NSA operator David Kennedy, delivering CREST-accredited penetration testing, red teaming, and adversary simulation to Fortune 500 and government clients.

 WithSecure

-Leading European cybersecurity firm offering penetration testing with deep expertise in EU regulatory compliance including GDPR, NIS 2, and TIBER-EU.
+Helsinki-headquartered Finnish cybersecurity firm with roots dating to 1988, offering CREST-accredited penetration testing and deep expertise in EU regulatory compliance including GDPR, NIS 2, and TIBER-EU.

 Purple Teaming FAQs